If you're wondering how an iCloud Shared Photo Library is any different to a regular shared Photos album, you probably aren't alone.

 11. At long last, you're all set up.

 If you'd now like to learn more iOS 16 tips and tricks, we've got you covered.
-The first thing to do is to learn how to install the iOS 16 public beta.
-You can then learn how to take advantage of the new messaging features with our guides on how to edit an iMessage in iOS 16 and how to undo send using iMessage on iPhone.
+The first thing to do is to learn how to download install iOS 16.
+Once that's taken care of, you can then learn how to take advantage of the new messaging features with our guides on how to edit an iMessage in iOS 16 and how to undo send using iMessage on iPhone.